2015-2016 Fellowship Program

-The Real Food Challenge (RFC) Fellowship Program is a unique opportunity for recent college graduates to gain first-hand experience in building a social movement.
-Through this 14-month program, Fellows engage in intensive projects on a regional or national level while also honing their leadership skills and food systems knowledgethrough our participatory learning curriculum and engaged Fellowship community.
+The Real Food Challenge Fellowship Program is a unique opportunity to gain first-hand experience in building a social movement.
+Through this 14-month program, Fellows engage in intensive projects on a regional or national level while also honing their leadership skills and food systems knowledge through our participatory learning curriculum and engaged Fellowship community.

-Over the years the Fellowship has continued to evolve based on reflection and needs of the organization.
-This year’s Fellows will focus on projects relating to the Real Food Movement.
-These may include:
+Over the years, the Fellowship has evolved based on the growth and needs of RFC campaigns, and reflection and evaluation from each Fellowship class.
+This year’s Fellows focus on projects relating to building the college and university movement for a real food system.

-- Providing direct coaching, training and on-the-ground support to a small group of campuses where real food campaigns are in progress,
+Providing direct coaching, training, and on-the-ground organizing support to student leaders at a small group of campuses where real food campaigns are in progress

-- Helping to develop the Real Food Calculator and providing support to students involved with campus food assessments,
+Helping to develop the Real Food Calculator and providing support to students involved with assessments

-Through these projects Fellows will be given a level of exposure and responsibility usually reserved for experienced professional organizers and movement leaders.
-Fellows will be expected to take a great deal of initiative, problem-solve on the fly and work in a diverse, and often geographically distributed team.
+Through these projects, Fellows will be given a level of exposure and responsibility usually reserved for experienced professional organizers and movement leaders.
+Fellows will be expected to take a significant amount of initiative, problem-solve on the fly, and work with a diverse, and often geographically-distributed team.

-As part of the Fellowship, the Real Food Challenge is committed to Fellows’ growth and development as leaders in the food movement.
+As part of the Fellowship, the Real Food Challenge is committed to Fellows’ growth and development.
 Our curriculum is explicitly action-oriented and participatory in approach.
-This means that each Fellow’s project is seen as the core “textbook” for their learning.
+This means Fellows’ projects are seen as the core “textbook” for their learning.
 Other curricular pieces are meant to intersect with and enhance that learning-by-doing experience.
 These supplemental learning opportunities include:

 - Intensive in-person, experiential workshops and trainings,